 ANDREA DOWNIE is the Founding Director of EnhanceDance, an initiative established in 2017 to share evidence-based best practices in dance training, performance and teaching.
 She is the Immediate Past President, Conference Coordinator, and a founding member of Healthy Dancer Canada, a non-profit organization dedicated to improving the health, well-being and performance of all dancers.
 She is HDC's longest serving Board member, instrumental in the development of the organization, and having served in every role within the organization since its inception in 2008.

-A dance educator, choreographer and kinesiology instructor with 25 years of experience, Andrea received her HonBFA in Dance Performance and her MA in Dance Studies from York University.
+A dance educator, choreographer and kinesiology instructor with 25 years of experience, Andrea is currently pursuing a PhD in Kinesiology at University of Calgary.
+She received her MA in Dance Studies and her HonBFA in Dance Performance from York University.
 Her master's research focused on motor learning, and from it, she developed the Multisensory Pedagogical Model for Dance Skill Instruction to enhance dance skill learning.
 Andrea completed her professional training at Dance New Amsterdam (Dance Space Centre) in New York City, and performed with Jody Oberfelder Dance Projects while there.

-Andrea is a certified Level 1 & Level 2 Conditioning-with-Imagery Training teacher and the C-I TrainingTM Course Director, providing the Level 1 C-I TrainingTM Teacher Courses & Certifications.
+Andrea is a certified Level 1 & Level 2 Conditioning-with-Imagery Training teacher, the C-I TrainingTM Course Director, as well as the provider of the Level 1 C-I TrainingTM Teacher Course & Certification.
 She is one of only a few certified teachers of Simonson Technique in Canada.
 She is also a Registered Provider with Safe in Dance International for the Healthy Dance Certificates, and a third-party CPD course provider for Royal Academy of Dance Canada.

 Andrea is certified teacher of